 One of my favorite recent last-minute decisions came about over afternoon tea at the Waterford Castle.
 We were talking about my little sister Miriam and how proud we were of her.
 She’s been working really hard as a grad student and basketball coach, and we wanted to do something nice for her.
 We toyed around with the idea of taking her on a trip because she never gets to travel.
 About three minutes into the conversation, I set down my baby egg salad sandwich and said, “Should we just use points to fly her out here now??”

-With only one full day to spend in Bath, we wanted to keep the itinerary light so as not to overwhelm Mir during her very first adjustment to jet lag.
+With only having one day in Bath, we wanted to keep the itinerary light so as not to overwhelm Mir during her very first adjustment to jet lag.
 We ended up spending the day meandering around the extremely walkable city centre, hitting all of the historic sites and plenty of coffee shops along the way.

 Since the beautiful World Heritage Site of Bath is a popular day-trip destination from London, Tyler and I thought we’d use this post to describe the “walking tour” we did that day.
 For those who are planning to stay more than one day in the Somerset city of Bath, we talk about our recommendation of where to sleep at the end of this post.